 First and foremost, document your process as much as you can.
-We’ve talked before about how important building and documenting processes are so that you can ensure new employees have the blueprints and guidelines for your specific company.
+We’ve talked before about how important building and writing processes are so that you can ensure new employees have the blueprints and guidelines for your specific company.

 That’s the wrong kind of ‘letting them fail.’
 But it happens all the time.

-If your business’s growth has made it impossible to continue wearing the hat of founder, manager, and salesperson, give your new salesperson everything they need.
+If your business’s growth has made it impossible to continue wearing the hat of the founder, manager, and salesperson, give your new salesperson everything they need.
 All of your processes, all of your knowledge, everything.
 Including as much time as you can spare.

-And then when you’ve given them all the ingredients to succeed, step back and let them fail.
+And then, when you’ve given them all the ingredients to succeed, step back and let them fail.

 Children will never learn to tie their shoes if their parents always do it for them.
 They’ll never ride a bicycle if you never take off the training wheels and let them fall a few times.